Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 Ref.~\cite{Larkoski:2015kga} presented the first NLL accurate calculations of two-prong jet observables with the calculation of $D_2^{(\alpha)}$ for jets produced in $e^+e^-$ collisions.
 Their calculation proceeded by factorization of the cross section into factors that described individual components of the two-prong jet radiation.
 Because the jet mass and $D_2^{(\alpha)}$ were both measured on the jet, this defined multiple configurations of radiation within the jet, each with its own factorization formula.
 One of these regions was first studied in Ref.~\cite{Bauer:2011uc}, and consists of a jet with two hard, relatively collinear prongs, surrounded by soft radiation.
 Another region which consists of one hard prong and one soft, wide angle prong was introduced in Ref.~\cite{Larkoski:2015zka} to resum non-global logarithms, which will be discussed in Section \ref{sec:moreloops}.

 A plot of the $D_2^{(2)}$ distribution with a mass cut around the $Z$ boson mass from Ref.~\cite{Larkoski:2015kga} is shown in Fig.~\ref{fig:D2}.
 Here, distributions measured on both quark jets (dominantly one-prong) and boosted, hadronically decaying $Z$ bosons (dominantly two-prong) produced in $e^+e^-$ collisions are shown.
 Also plotted are the distributions as simulated in the Vincia parton shower at hadron level.
 The factorization formula for the cross section enables a non-perturbative correction model to be easily included in the calculation. $D_2^{(\alpha)}$ has been studied in data at the LHC during Run 2 \cite{atlasr2d2,Aad:2015rpa,ATLAS:2016wlr}.
-A comparison between calculation and measurement should be possible, although currently this is not available because the calculation without grooming was limited to $e^+e^-$ collisions.
-Very recently $D_2$ with mMDT grooming was calculated in $pp$, including a careful treatment of both perturbative and non-perturbative contributions to the distribution.
-A plot of the distribution for both signal ($Z$) and QCD jets in $pp\to Zj$ events is shown in \Fig{fig:D2_pp}.
-It is also interesting to compare this with the distributions in Fig.~\ref{fig:D2}.
-The grooming procedure has a large effect on the distribution for QCD jets, but a much smaller effect on the distribution for $Z$ jets, as expected.

-Of particular importance is the fact that non-perturbative effects are under theoretical control due to the grooming procedure.
-In particular, contributions from the underlying event are completely negligible, and non-perturbative effects from hadronization can be incorporated using a universal non-perturbative parameter, which is independent of whether the jet was initiated by a quark or gluon, is independent of the jet mass, and can be extracted from jets in $e^+e^-$.
-In \Fig{fig:np_shift} these properties are verified in parton shower Monte Carlo, and the final non-perturbative distribution is predicted using the shape function of \Eq{eq:shape_func} with a non-perturbative parameter extracted from simulated jets in $e^+e^-$ at the $Z$-pole.
-We hope that we will have a direct comparison between theoretical calculations and experimental measurements, as well as more detailed studied of non-perturbative effects for two-prong observables, in the near future.